sudheerpulapa/Customer-Segmentation-Analysis-/README.md

 The tools used in this project include:

 - **Python 3.11.4:** Used for Data Quality Assessment and Data Cleaning processes, leveraging libraries such as pandas, matplotlib, and seaborn.
-- **Tableau:** A Business Intelligence tool employed to explore data and create charts, graphs, and visualizations, resulting in a Sales Dashboard for Customer Segmentation for the automobile bike company.

 ## Authors